azizgharbi/rest-api-with-auth/README.md

 #### Nice to have

-- Add database client
+- Database client
-- Integrate docker
+- docker container
+- Validation and logging
+- cdk to deploy for aws

 #### Development

 - `yarn run watch`
 - `yarn run dev`
+- `yarn run format`